John 7:1-53 - Outline of John (Book Notes menu page)

 judge righteous judgment.- cp. v.51; Isa 11:1-4

-The religious leaders had misjudged Him for healing on the Sabbath.
+The religious leaders had misjudged Him for healing on the sabbath.

 He explained their error, and gave them an opportunity to reconsider.